LuiseFreese/PowerApps-Masterclass/README.md

 - reduce content on the screen, legible, supplement text with icons, separate content to give visual cues
 - final task: give them an awfully designed screen: how many mistakes do you find?
 15 minutes
-- can you fix them? - 40 minutes
+- can you fix them?
   - missing AccessibleLabel
   - too much content
   - bad contrast ratio